TahminaSultanaTrisha/TahminaSultanaTrisha/README.md

-#  Programming & AI Learning Portfolio
+# 👋 Hi, I'm Trisha

-Hi!
-I’m Trisha (she/her), a Computer Science student at Leeds Beckett University.
-This repository is where I collect and organize everything I’ve been learning — from Python basics to AI concepts.
-It’s a mix of code, notes, experiments, and reflections as I grow my skills week by week.
+I'm a Computer Science student at Leeds Beckett University, currently learning the fundamentals of programming with Python, Machine Learning, and AI.
+This repository is my main workspace where I collect my notes, projects, and experiments as I grow my skills.

-##  What’s in This Repo?

-This repo includes:

-- **Jupyter Notebooks**
-  Step-by-step lessons and exercises on programming fundamentals, file handling, functions, data structures, and more.

-- **Logbook**
-  Weekly Markdown notes where I reflect on what I’ve learned, what confused me, and what clicked.
-Topics include debugging, error handling, AI integration, and coding principles like DRY and WET.

-- **Project Files**
-  Python scripts, chatbot experiments, and other mini-projects that helped me apply what I’ve learned.

-- **AI Declaration**
+## About Me

+-  Studying Computer Science at Leeds Beckett University
+-  Interested in Python, data structures, and how AI fits into programming
+-  Using Jupyter Notebooks and Markdown to keep my learning organized
-  A transparent explanation of how I’ve used AI tools to support my learning — responsibly and honestly.
+-  Exploring how AI can support learning and coding responsibly

 ## 🚀 Why I Made This